matteosacchetto/node-zip-cli/README.md

-  unzip [options]  unzip the content of a zip file tar [options]    tar files and directories ignoring files specified in .zipignore and .gitignore untar [options]  untar the content of a tar file help [command]   display help for command
+  unzip [options]  unzip the content of a zip file tar [options]    tar files and directories ignoring files specified in .zipignore and .gitignore untar [options]  untar the content of a tar file find [options]   find files and directories ignoring files specified in .zipignore and .gitignore help [command]   display help for command
 ```